 Dealing with large (i.e., larger than k) connected components requires more care.
 We say that a vertex is (relatively) light if its probability (under $\mathcal{D}$ ) is at most ten times the average probability of vertices in this connected component.
 Note that at least 90% of the vertices in each connected component are light.
 We say that a connected component is unsaturated if it contains at least two light vertices of degree at most d-1.
 (Note that if d=2, then a connected component can be made unsaturated by possibly omitting its lightest edge.)
 Focusing on that case of $d \geq 3$ and fixing an arbitrary spanning tree of each connected component, we observe that if the component is saturated then it contains an non-tree edge that connects two light vertices.
 Omitting this edge, we make the component unsaturated at a cost of O(p/k), where p is the probability weight of the connected component.
+In total, we make all large component unsaturated at a cost of O(1/k).

-Now, that all connected components are unsaturated, and we can connect them by adding edges (while preserving the degree bound).
+Now that all connected components are unsaturated, we can connect them by adding edges (while preserving the degree bound).
 Specifically, we connect these components by ordering them arbitrarily, and connecting each pair of consecutive components by a single edge (using relatively light vertices of degree lower than d).
-The cost of this modification is the sum of the probability-weight of the small components and O(1/k), where the latter term accounts for the large components.
+The cost of this modification is the sum of the probability-weight of the small

-&lt;sup>51Such an edge must exist in a saturated connected component of size s > d, since the average degree in such a component is at least $\frac{(s-1) \cdot d}{s} > d-1 \ge 2$ if $d \ge 3$ , where the case of d = 2 is even more immediate.
+&lt;sup>56Such an edge must exist in a saturated connected component of size s>d, since the average degree in such a component is at least $\frac{(s-1)\cdot d}{s}>d-1\geq 2$ if $d\geq 3$ , where the case of d=2 is even more immediate.